Regnal name: United Kingdom

 Though most monarchs of the United Kingdom have used their first baptismal name as their regnal name, on three occasions monarchs have chosen a different name.

 First, Queen Victoria had been christened Alexandrina Victoria, but took the throne under the name Victoria.

 When Victoria's son, Prince Albert Edward, became king in 1901, he took the regnal name Edward VII, against the wish of his late mother.
-The new king declared that he chose the name Edward as an honoured name borne by six of his predecessors, and that he preferred that the name Albert be only associated in royal history with his father.
+The new king declared that he chose the name Edward as an honoured name borne by six of his English predecessors, and that he preferred that the name Albert be only associated in royal history with his father.

 In 1936, after the abdication crisis, Prince Albert, Duke of York, assumed the throne.
-His full name was Albert Frederick Arthur George, but he became King George VI rather than "King Albert".
+His full name was Albert Frederick Arthur George, but he became King George VI rather than "King Albert" in order to emphasise continuity with his father and restore confidence in the monarchy.

-Before his 2022 accession, there was occasional speculation that the then-Prince Charles might use a different name, to avoid association with Charles I of England (executed after the English Civil War), or Charles II of England (known as the Merry Monarch for his womanising), and to avoid conflict or confusion with "Young Pretender" Charles Edward Stuart (who styled himself as "Charles III").
-For example, one 2005 report suggested that he might instead use his fourth given name and be known as "George VII" in honour of his grandfather.

 Scotland

-When John, Earl of Carrick ascended the Scottish throne in 1390, it was deemed imprudent for him to take the regnal name of "John II", as recent kings named John had turned out badly: in England as well as in Scotland.
-Furthermore, royal propaganda of the time held that John Balliol had not been a legitimate king of Scotland, making the new king's regnal number also a tricky issue.
+When John, Earl of Carrick ascended the throne in 1390, it was deemed imprudent for him to take the regnal name of "John II", due to the turbulent reigns of recent kings named John (John Balliol, John of England, and John II of France).
+Furthermore, royal propaganda of the time held that John Balliol had not been a legitimate king of Scots, making the new king's regnal number also a difficult issue.
 To avoid these problems, John took the regnal name of Robert III, honouring his father and great-grandfather.

-Upon the 1952 accession of Elizabeth II, the title Elizabeth II caused controversy in Scotland as there had never been a Scottish Elizabeth I. Winston Churchill suggested that British sovereigns would use either the English or the Scottish number, whichever was higher.
+Upon the 1952 accession of Elizabeth II, the title Elizabeth II caused controversy in Scotland as there had never been a Scottish Elizabeth I. Winston Churchill suggested that British sovereigns would use either the Scottish or the English number, whichever was higher; this convention fit the pattern of prior reigns since the Acts of Union 1707, all subsequent monarchs either having higher regnal numbers in England (namely William IV, Edward VII, and Edward VIII) or had names not used before the Union (George and Victoria).
 New Royal Mail post boxes in Scotland bearing the cypher EIIR, were vandalised, after which, to avoid further problems, post boxes and Royal Mail vehicles in Scotland bore only the Crown of Scotland.
 A legal case, MacCormick v.
 Lord Advocate (1953 SC 396), contested the right of the Queen to title herself Elizabeth II in Scotland, arguing that to do so would be a breach of the Act of Union.
 The case, however, was dismissed on the grounds that the pursuers had no title to sue the Crown, and also that the numbering of monarchs was part of the royal prerogative, and thus not governed by the Act of Union.